graphicore/Atem-Project/website/index.md

 collaborate as a community, using git as our main tool.
 The [contents](https://github.com/graphicore/Atem-Project) and
-[code](https://github.com/graphicore/Atem-Webgenerator) of this website are hosted on GitGub.
-Think of it like a Wiki, but with a worklfow as in Open Source Software.
+[code](https://github.com/graphicore/Atem-Webgenerator) of this website are hosted on GitHub.
+Think of it like a **Wiki**, but with a worklfow as in Open Source Software.

 Of course all source code of our [sub-projects]({{ url_for('content/Sub-Projects:index') }})